Vincit/objection.js/doc/1.x/migration.md

 Person.query().modify('foo', 'bar');
 ```

 Now only the first argument is used to specify modifiers and all the rest are arguments for the modifiers.
-The first argument can be an array, so simple wrap the modifiers in an array, if there are more than one of them:
+The first argument can be an array so you can simply wrap the modifiers in an array if there are more than one of them:

 ```js
 Person.query().modify(['foo', 'bar']);